Retirement Retirement Planning

 Many retirees dream of finally traveling the world.
 Indeed, if travel is on your retirement bucket list, you’re far from alone.

 But the cost of trips can add up.
 That is especially true if you have family who live in another state or city and you plan to visit them often.
-Make sure to include those expenses in your budget.
+Make sure to include those expenses in your budget and look for senior travel discounts.

 Home costs